What is Alcohol Monitoring?

 Missed Test: A missed test is a scheduled test that is not submitted within the agreed-upon timeframe.
 According to the expert panelists, a missed test should be dealt with using rational discussion rather than immediate consequences.
 The decision on how to handle a missed test should always be in the best interest of the child.
 Multiple missed tests , however, should be considered more serious, likely requiring a more significant response.

 Positive Test Results: A positive test can be seen as an opportunity to reevaluate parenting provisions, request additional testing, or eliminate parenting time in the worst-case scenario.
 Leading with punishment rather than reevaluation is not a recommended tactic as it can create a hostile environment that is not in the best interests of the child.
 Instead, positive tests should lead to intensified care and monitoring.

-The loss of trust can be one of the most severe consequences of alcohol abuse, often imposing countless challenges to parental agreements in custody cases.
+The loss of trust can be one of the most severe consequences of alcohol abuse, often imposing countless challenges to parental agreements in custody and alcohol cases.
 Whether parenting under the same roof or living in different households, using Soberlink Alcohol Monitoring to prove sobriety can help rebuild trust in families.
 Obtaining a growing record of sobriety also demonstrates accountability to the court and promotes positive co-parenting practices.

 Soberlink is dedicated to helping its clients by educating them on system use, best practices, and by offering technical support whenever needed.
 Increasingly accepted for use in family courts given its reliability and accuracy, Soberlink has been a trusted tool published in peer-reviewed journals and White Papers.
 At times the system has also been found to be more accurate than EtG testing, with a higher testing compliance rate.